 Why are regular diapers such a bad choice?
 How do you pick out the right swim diaper?
 Let’s dive into this topic and be sure that we both know what to do!

-It’s not a good idea for babies to wear regular diapers in the pool
+3 Reasons why babies shouldn’t wear regular diapers in the pool while swimming

 When it comes to your baby using a regular diaper in the pool instead of a swim diaper, this is one of those times that you don’t want to try and skimp out to avoid the extra cost.

-How regular diapers work compared to swim diapers
+Regular diapers work differently compared to swim diapers

 The reason regular diapers don’t work well in the pool is because of how they are designed and meant to be used.